Doohyeon-Kim/Development-Guide/git-guide/README.md

 # Checklist:
 - [ ] I have performed a self-review of my code
 - [ ] My changes generate no new warnings
-- [ ] New and existing unit tests pass locally with my changeswarnings
+- [ ] New and existing unit tests pass locally with my changes
 - [ ] I Followed the convention

 ```